onehealthtoolkit/ohtk-docs/docs/local-install.md

 # Local Install

 These are the instructions for installing OHTK on your local development machine.
-You must install the API first, then the MS, then, and only then, the mobile app.

 ## OHTK API